Japan's Amazing 25-Year Post-Bubble Drama

-What we've seen in Japan is an amazing chapter in the ongoing drama of economics and the market -- a drama that no doubt has a lot more in store for us.
+What we've seen in Japan is an amazing chapter in the ongoing drama of economics and the market -- a drama that no doubt has more in store for us.

 Note: The "recessions" highlighted in the third chart above are based on the OECD Composite Leading Indicators Reference Turning Points and Component Series.
 I use the peak-to-trough version of data (peak month begins the gray, trough month is excluded), which is conveniently available in the FRED repository.
 As we can readily see, the OECD concept of turning points is much broader than the method used by the NBER to define recessions in the US.